Olea-Edge-Analytics/olea-api/README.md

 ### Pagination

 The API supports pagination using the `page` parameter.
 If `page` is specified, the API will return a single batch of data.
-If `page` is not specified, the API will return the first 1,000 records in date ascending order.
+If `page` is not specified, the API will return the first 1,000 records in date descending order.

 To get the next batch of data, increment the `page` parameter.
 Continue this process until the API returns `{"ok":true,"data":[]}`.